Arriving late to school

 All times are taken from the clock in the main office

-8.30am: Playground gates open and pupils can go onto the playground
+8.30am: Playground gates open and pupils can go into school.

-8.55am: School gates are closed, learning time begins – all pupils who are late, must now go to the front office
+8.45am: School gates are closed, learning time begins – all pupils who are late, must now go to the front office.

-8.56am – 9:25am: Children are registered as ‘late’ and their names and exact reason for lateness will be taken by a member of staff before they enter their classroom.
+8.50am – 9:00am: Children are registered as ‘late’.
+Parents/Carers will have to provide the exact reason as to why they are late.
 This will be recorded on the register as code L. Code L does not contribute to the issue of penalty notices.

-9:26am onwards: Children are registered as very late and their names and exact reasons for lateness will be taken by a member of staff before they enter the classroom.
+9:00am onwards: Children are registered as ‘very late’.
+Parents/Carers will have to provide the exact reason as to why they are very late.
 This will be recorded on the register as code U. Code U does contribute to penalty notices as it is an unauthorised absence.
 It is very important to avoid code U by being on time for school every day.

 What if I have been to the doctor or the dentist?